osk4r8088/Altlast/README.md

 ## Why not just an update notifier?

-Update notifiers tell you a newer tag exists.
-That is a useful fact and not usually the deciding one.
-Altlast asks whether the gap matters.

-"98 releases behind" is a number.
-"Stopped receiving security fixes in November 2025" is a decision.
+Update notifier tell you a newer tag exists.
+Which is a useful fact but not always the deciding one.
+Altlast asks whether the gap is relevant. eg. "98 releases behind" vs "Stopped receiving security fixes in November 2025"

 ## What works